 You can start swinging harder and keeping your opponents off the kitchen line more often.
 That compounds to a big advantage that'll win you more games.

 Spin also improves your serves, giving you the confidence to swing harder and place the ball deeper.
-Once you've added spin to your game, you'll need to keep progressing it all the way to the highest level.
+Once you've added spin to your game, you'll need to keep progressing to the highest level.

 Spin vs control in pickleball